 I eat well, take my kids to a naturopath, and make them brush and floss everyday.
 Yet, both my kids have cavities: loads of them.
 To make matters worse, all of the dentists that I have visited want to put amalgam fillings in their mouth.
 Help!Confused in Vancouver

 Diet, according to all the holistic dentists I spoke with, seems to be the key to dental health.
-What that means, however, is perhaps a bit complicated.
+What that means, however, is at the very least complicated and sometimes seems impossible.
+To get a better sense of what I mean, I recommend an article I wrote on the subject (the one mentioned above): Children and Cavities 101: Diet, the Dentist, and the Cavity Epidemic

 To better understand the complicated world of dental health and it’s connection to overall health, I’d recommend the work of Weston A Price.
 I’d also recommend owning three books: